Rib vault: Early history

 The Romans used an early version of the rib vault to strengthen groin vaults.
 In these Roman vaults, the brick ribs were embedded into the concrete of the vault.
 This was different from the later Gothic vaults, where the ribs were separate from the infilling of the panels, which gave the Gothic vaults flexibility and thus greater strength.
 The Romans also used these embedded ribs concealed within the structure to strengthen the concrete surface of domes, such as the Pantheon.

 Rib vaults were not common in masonry buildings in Byzantine architecture, but four ribbed vaults were built by the Hosios Loukas monastery in Byzantine Greece after 1000 AD, and at the now ruined town Çanlı Kilise in Byzantine Cappadocia several groin vaults in medieval churches are equipped with ribs.
 A number of other rib vaults were built in Greece under the Frankokratia after the Fourth Crusade.
-Rib vaults were also known in Lombard, Armenian, Persian, and Islamic architecture.
+Varieties of early rib vaults were known in Lombard, Armenian, Persian, and Islamic architecture.

 Cross vaults

+Roman architecture

+The first known example of ladder ribs used on cross vaults is the one documented in the Villa of the Sette Bassi in Rome, dating from the mid-second century AD.

 Islamic architecture

 In the Moorish architecture of Spain, Islamic architects used these ribbed vaults more visibly.
 One notable example is found in the Great Mosque of Córdoba, which was begun in the 9th century and extended between 922 and 965 by Al-Hakam II.
 The Chapel of Villaviciosa, as this part of the mosque became known when it was converted to a Roman Catholic church in the 13th century, has a dome which rests upon ribs and pendentives.
 At each vertex of the square is the intersection with another arch, such that each intersection is the junction of three arches.
 At each corner is a further miniature cross-vault dome.
 In the other domes of the 10th century reconstruction of the Great Mosque, the ribs intersect one another off-centre, forming an eight-pointed star in the centre which is topped by a pendentive dome.

 The crossed-arch vaults of the mosque-cathedral of Córdoba served as models for later mosque buildings in the Islamic West, including al-Andalus and the Maghreb.
 At around 1000 AD, the Mezquita de Bab al Mardum (Mosque of Cristo de la Luz) in Toledo was constructed with a similar, eight-ribbed vault.
 The dome is supported both by the ribs and by pendentives that transmit its weight to the walls below.
 Similar vaults are also seen in the mosque building of the Aljafería of Zaragoza.
 The architectural form of the ribbed vault was further developed in the Maghreb: the central dome of the Great Mosque of Tlemcen, a work of the Almoravids built in 1082, has twelve slender ribs, the shell between the ribs is filled with filigree stucco work.
+The Almohads also expanded its use to military structures, as exemplified in the Atalaya Castle in Villena.